MusashiLun/musashilun.github.io/README.txt

-Template based on Telephasic by HTML5 UP html5up.net | @ajlkn design by @Musashi Lun
+Template based on Telephasic by HTML5 UP html5up.net | @ajlkn

+Modified and partially redesigned by @Musashi Lun (https://github.com/MusashiLun), including a custom header and layout adjustments.

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Code and layout (excluding images) are free for personal and commercial use under the CCA 3.0 license (html5up.net/license).

+⚠️ Important: All images located in the "images" folder are copyrighted by @Musashi Lun and are NOT licensed under CCA 3.0.
+They may not be used for private or commercial purposes without the author's written permission.
+Please contact: https://github.com/MusashiLun for inquiries.

 This is Telephasic, a brand new site template for HTML5 UP.
 It features a sharp, modern